sjproctor/learn-academy-assessments/Week-3-Assessment/interview-questions.md

 # ASSESSMENT 3: Interview Practice Questions

 Answer the following questions.

 First, without external resources.
-Challenge yourself to answer from memory.
+Challenge yourself to answer from memory as if you were in a job interview.

 Then, research the question to expand on your answer.
-Even if you feel you have answered the question completely on your own, there is always something more to learn.
+Even if you feel you have answered the question completely, there is always something more to learn.
+Write your researched answer in your OWN WORDS.

-1. What is object destructuring?

-  Your answer: A shortcut for creating a variable that holds the full value of a location of a key nested within an object or array
+1. What are React lifecycle methods?
+Provide three examples.

+  Your answer: Life cycle of a React component, process it goes through as the page renders - 1) mounting, 2) updating, 3) unmounting
+  Examples) render(), componentDidMount(), constructor(), setState()

   Researched answer:

-2. What is a DOM event?

-  Your answer: Document Object Model events are actions that occur in JavaScript as result of a user interaction.
-Typically DOM events are combined with functions that are executed when the event occurs.

-  Researched answer:

-3. What is the difference between a class and an object?

-  Your answer: A class is a blueprint for creating many objects, it is composed of both data and behaviors (information and methods), an object is an instance of a class

-  Researched answer:

-4. What is the difference between a HTML div and a span?
+2. What is the difference between a HTML/JSX div and a span?

   Your answer: divs are block elements (like having a line break before and after, they take the full view width) and spans are inline elements (they only take as much space as allotted, can be as small as one word within a paragraph)